Course numbering system

 In addition to providing a brief description of the course content, it may also include:

 - Course grading policy (e.g., Graded Pass/Not Pass only.
-May not be taken Pass/Not Pass.)
+Cannot be taken Pass/Not Pass.)

 - Repeat limitations (e.g., Variable content course, may be repeated to a total of 6 hours.)